ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-floating-filter/index.md

 ## Example: Custom Floating Filter

 In the following example you can see how the Gold, Silver, Bronze and Total columns have a custom floating filter `NumberFloatingFilter`.
-This filter substitutes the standard floating filter for a input box that the user can change to adjust how many medals of each column to filter by based on a greater than filter.
+This filter substitutes the standard floating filter for an input box that the user can change to adjust how many medals of each column to filter by based on a greater than filter.

 <grid-example title='Custom Floating Filter' name='custom-floating-filter' type='mixed' options='{ "includeNgFormsModule" : true}'></grid-example>